The Face Behind The Mask: High-Functioning Depression And Mental Health Conditions

 What is it like to live with high-functioning depression?

 Depression manifests variably based on individual factors like motivation levels and lifestyle.
-While some experience overt symptoms such as insatiable exhaustion and difficulty getting out of bed, others may exhibit subtler signs such as frustration and difficulty making decisions.
-Feelings of hopelessness, diminished interest in things that used to bring joy, and negative self-perception are other characteristic symptoms of depression, and these expressions can make it difficult for a person to find the motivation to complete daily tasks.
+While some experience overt high-functioning depression symptoms such as insatiable exhaustion and difficulty getting out of bed, others may exhibit subtler signs such as frustration and difficulty making decisions.
+Feelings of hopelessness, diminished interest in things that used to bring joy, and negative self-perception are other characteristic symptoms of high-functioning depression, and these expressions can make it difficult for a person to find the motivation to complete daily tasks.

 Impairment of daily functioning is a common symptom of depression, but this particular symptom is often not outwardly noticeable in a person experiencing high-functioning depression.
 In fact, the perceived need to fulfill responsibilities, maintain routines, or complete tasks may be their sole driver for getting out of bed.
 Instead, those with high-functioning depression might exhibit more subtle shifts, such as changes in sleep quality, energy levels, eating patterns, and mood.
 Despite outward stability, inner despair, anxiety, and self-doubt might persist in those with high-functioning depression.